 All 100,000 hectares of forest managed by HD Forest are certified according to FSC and/or PEFC – and are furthermore subject to the modern forestry legislation of the Baltics.
-This makes the timber produced at HD Forest a green and sustainable resource, which will be highly valued in the biobased society; thus we expect a notable rise in demand for Baltic timber products in the future.
+This makes the timber produced at HD Forest a resource, which will be highly valued in the biobased society; thus we expect a notable rise in demand for Baltic timber products in the future.

 Low forest prices

-Investing in Baltic forests comes with the additional advantage of low forest prices that are significantly lower than is the case in Northern Europe – which means you will be able to produce more sustainable timber products for the same amount of investment compared to investing in forest in other European countries.
+Investing in Baltic forests comes with the additional advantage of low forest prices that are significantly lower than is the case in Northern Europe – which means you will be able to produce more responsible timber products for the same amount of investment compared to investing in forest in other European countries.